MichaelHallik/MichaelHallik.github.io/_posts/2021-02-05-Running-Robot-Framework-in-a-virtual-environment-pt-5.md

 This time, in the course of creating an environment, we will also install one or more third-party packages with it.

-That will effectively create ecosystems for our environments and, thus, for the projects that we subsequently will associate (bind) to those environments.
+That will effectively create ecosystems for our environments and, thus, for the projects that we subsequently will associate with (that is, bind to) those environments.

 <h1 class="post"> <a name="Create a second environment."> Create a second environment: The -i switch. </a> </h1>